 DONALD TRUMP: Thanks a lot; I appreciate it.

 USTH: As you look back on this past season, how happy are you with the way it all turned out?
 What are your thoughts about the way the whole season developed?

 DONALD TRUMP: Well, you know, I'm very happy with the final two.
-I actually took a lot of heat, fellows, I will tell you this because so many people liked Lil John.
+I actually took a lot of heat, fellows, I will tell you this because so many people liked Lil Jon.
 I have this very large Twitter account with millions of people, and I will tell you I took heat.
-Penn and Trace, they loved Lil John and they were very disappointed.
+Penn and Trace, [the people] loved Lil Jon and they were very disappointed.
 Now, it also was that he happened to say something at his little interview.
 He said, "Please Tweet Mr. Trump and say, 'You made a mistake,'" so maybe that had to do with it.
 That could very well have had to do with it.
 But a lot of people really felt very strongly about him, and I think the two guys would say he was terrific.